polterguy/polterguy.github.io/magic.lambda.strings/index.md

 ```

 You can also reference slots and dynamic slots for that matter, assuming your slots somehow returns strings,
 or something that can be converted into a string, such as the following illustrates.
+Notice, this code will
+throw an exception, since there are probably no slots called _"some-slot-returning-string"_ in your installation.

 ```
-/*
- * This will replace "hansen" with "tjobing hansen".
- */
 .what:hansen
 .foo:thomas hansen
 strings.replace:x:-